hastearcade/snowglobe/README.md

 `DisplayState`: While every game has a World, not every game needs to display the entire world to the player at one time.
 You might have many objects that need to be culled from the scene.
 Thus, Snowglobe assumes there is an abstraction of the rendered state called `DisplayState`.
 As a developer, you must create a custom `MyDisplayState` class that inherits from `Snowglobe.DisplayState`.
 This display state should represent the minimal amount of state necessary to render to the screen.

 `Snapshot`: Snapshots are points in time pictures of a world.
 All data is frozen and utilized by the Snowglobe system to interpolate state changes between the Client and Server.
 A snapshot is the minimal data object representing the entire physics simulation.
-The goal should be to keep the size of your snapshots as small as possible to reduce the load on the network.
+The goal should be to keep the size of your snapshots as small as possible to reduce the load on the network. `MySnapshot` could have the same properties as `MyWorld`, but it is unlikely in a real world example.

 `Command`: A Snowglobe command represents a player or server issuing an instruction to the game world.
 This could be moving left or spawning new NPCS.
 The game world will need to have the command processed which will result in a change of world state.
 This world state change will then need to be syncronized amongst the other clients.
 The developer will need to implement a `MyCommand` type that inherits from `Command`.
 This type should have all available commands that can be used by the system.
 In addition, the `commandIsValid` function of `MyWorld` will need to ensure that any command sent to the world is valid.
 For example, there may be certain commands that can only be processed by the server but not the Client